mtso/StackADT/README.md

 ## Description

-The Stack ADT is an ordered collection of data of the same type.
+The Stack Abstract Data Type is an ordered collection of same-type data.

 The behavior of Stack ADT consists of the following operations:
 Create, Push, Pop, and isEmpty.